 All cancellations and No Show are subject to the following non-refundable fees policy:

-• 50% of the price of the package if the cancellation happens less between 30-15 days;
+• 50% of the price of the package if the cancellation happens 60-46 days prior to arrival;

-• 75% of the price of the package if the cancellation happens less between 14-7 days;
+• 75% of the price of the package if the cancellation happens 45-31 days prior to arrival;

-• 100% of the price of the package if the cancellation happens less than 6 days in advance of the start date of the journey.
+• 100% of the price of the package if the cancellation happens 30 days or less prior to arrival.

 Cancellations on the grounds that the group travel fails to continue to meet the requirement concerning the minimum number of persons required for such a travel to take place, shall be subject to the cancellation fees described above and shall be calculated by reference to the final price stated in the package confirmation.